-Description Checks for the existence of the source text of the compiled object.
+Checks for the existence of the source text of the compiled object, and for the existence of computed column source text.

-Syntax sp_checksource [objname [, tabname [, username]]]
+sp_checksource [objname [, tabname [, username]]]

 is the compiled object to be checked for the existence of its source text.

 is the name of the table or view to be checked for the existence of all check constraints, defaults, and triggers defined on it.